-We believe that the assumptions and estimates associated with the valuation of goodwill and intangible assets and contingent earn-out liabilities have the greatest potential impact on our financial statements.
+We believe that the assumptions and estimates associated with the valuation of goodwill and intangible assets, and contingent earn-out liabilities have the greatest potential impact on our financial statements.
 Therefore, we consider these to be our critical accounting policies and estimates.
 For further information on all of our significant accounting policies, see the notes to our financial statements beginning on page 1 of this Quarterly Report on Form 10-Q.

-Valuation of Goodwill and Intangible Assets
+Valuation of Goodwill and Indefinite-Lived Intangible Assets and Long-Lived Intangible Assets

-We perform an annual impairment review of our goodwill during the fourth fiscal quarter of each year, and more frequently if we believe indicators of impairment exist.
-The process of evaluating the potential impairment of goodwill is highly subjective and requires significant judgment.
-To review for impairment, we first assess qualitative factors to determine whether events or circumstances lead to a determination that it is more likely than not that the fair value of our reporting unit is less than its carrying amount.
+We perform an annual impairment review of our goodwill and indefinite-lived intangible assets during the fourth fiscal quarter of each year, and more frequently if we believe indicators of impairment exist.
+The process of evaluating the potential impairment of goodwill and indefinite-lived intangible assets is highly subjective and requires significant judgment.
+To review for impairment, we first assess qualitative factors to determine whether events or circumstances lead to a determination that it is more likely than not that the fair value of our reporting units are less than their carrying amounts.
 Our qualitative assessment of the recoverability of goodwill, whether performed annually or based on specific events or circumstances, considers various macroeconomic, industry-specific and company-specific factors.
 These factors include: (i) severe adverse industry or economic trends; (ii) significant company specific actions; (iii) current, historical or projected deterioration of our financial performance; or (iv) a sustained decrease in our market capitalization below our net book value.
-After assessing the totality of events and circumstances, if we determine that it is more likely than not that the fair value of our reporting unit is greater than its carrying amount, no further assessment is performed.
-If we determine that it is more likely than not that the fair value of our reporting unit is less than its carrying amount, we calculate the fair value of that reporting unit and compare the fair value to the reporting unit's net book value.
+After assessing the totality of events and circumstances, if we determine that it is more likely than not that the fair value of our reporting units are greater than their carrying amounts, no further assessment is performed.
+If we determine that it is more likely than not that the fair value of our reporting units are less than their carrying amounts, we calculate the fair value of the reporting units and compare the fair value to the reporting units' net book values.